UTAustinSPS/data-analysis/data_analysis/_sources/syllabus.rst

 Example Class Agenda - Week 4
 -----------------------------
-1. Students are to have read textbook information on “*Mathematica*: Reading in data, simple analysis” before coming to class
+1. Students are to have read textbook information on '*Mathematica*: Reading in data, simple analysis' before coming to class

-2. Rough drafts of “*Mathematica*: Simple programs” assignment solutions due the day before class
+2. Rough drafts of '*Mathematica*: Simple programs' assignment solutions due the day before class

-3. 1-2 Students present solutions to “*Mathematica*: Simple programs” homework (10 min)
+3. 1-2 Students present solutions to '*Mathematica*: Simple programs' homework (10 min)

 	a.
 Class discusses extent to which solutions address the tasks from the assignment
 	b.
 Class discusses relative merits of technologies presenters employed versus other potential 	solutions

-4. Student facilitator leads discussion of “*Mathematica*: Simple programs” solutions in terms of identified issues (10 min)
+4. Student facilitator leads discussion of '*Mathematica*: Simple programs' solutions in terms of identified issues (10 min)

-5. Student or group of students presents over “*Mathematica*: Reading in data, simple analysis” material (15-25 min)
+5. Student or group of students presents over '*Mathematica*: Reading in data, simple analysis' material (15-25 min)

 	a.
 Presenter(s), class, and student facilitator help address questions from classmates

-6. Student facilitator distributes homework assignment over “*Mathematica*: Reading in data, simple analysis” and answers questions about it.
-Student facilitator assigns the “*Mathematica*: More advanced data analysis” reading (5 min)
+6. Student facilitator distributes homework assignment over '*Mathematica*: Reading in data, simple analysis' and answers questions about it.
+Student facilitator assigns the '*Mathematica*: More advanced data analysis' reading (5 min)

-7. *If time permits*, students begin work on next week’s assignment, working collaboratively
+7. *If time permits*, students begin work on next week's assignment, working collaboratively

 Students with Disabilities
 --------------------------